VoliJS/NestedTypes/docs/dynamic_store_proposal.md

 This proposal relies on object's ownership backreferences, and dynamically resolve references to store traversing onwership graph to the top.

+Basically, in this proposal stores implemented using few orthogonal features.
+- models ownerhip with traversable back references
+- chained vocabulary lookups in model.get
+- store locator in models and collections
+- store model - container of distinctive REST endpoints.

 (?)
 Root model without owner might be treated as store (?)

 If no store located, global store is used.